-These tubers are also nutrient dense with lots of vitamin A, B6 and C, as well as plenty of potassium, calcium and iron.
+These are also nutrient-dense with lots of vitamins A, B6, and C, as well as plenty of potassium, calcium, and iron.
 They are, however, relatively high in calories so be sure to keep them in moderation for pudgy pups.

 In general, dairy products can be difficult for some dogs to digest because they contain lactose which some canines lack the enzymes to digest.
-However, because yogurt is fermented it is full of probiotics that can be very beneficial for the digestive system, even for dogs.
+Dogs can be lactose intolerant just like humans can be.
+However, because yogurt is fermented, it is full of probiotics that can be very beneficial for the digestive system, even for dogs.

-Try adding a very small amount to your pooch’s regular meals, starting with a single tablespoon.
+Try adding very small amounts to your pooch’s regular meals to get your dog’s immunity up, starting with a single tablespoon.
 As long as she tolerates it well, a few tablespoons of plain nonfat yogurt can be added as a daily supplement to her meals.
 Just avoid all flavored varieties which have added sugars.
 And, artificial sweeteners are definitely on the list of things dogs can't eat.

-Pumpkin is a nutrient and fiber dense food that can be an effective treatment for mild diarrhea in dogs.
-It is one of those human foods for dogs that is packed with nutrients too.
+Pumpkin is a nutrient and fiber-dense food that can be an effective treatment for mild diarrhea in dogs.
+It is one of those human foods for dogs that are packed with nutrients, too.
 It is particularly rich in vitamins A, C, and E as well as potassium and beta carotene.

 It is important to limit the amount of pumpkin you feed to 1-3 tablespoons at a time, depending on the size of your furry friend.
 Also, be sure to use either steamed or roasted pumpkin or plain canned pumpkin.
 Do not use any prepared pumpkin that has been spiced in advance (nutmeg, in particular, is a toxin for dogs).

-Feed them fresh or frozen to give your canine a healthy boost of thiamin, potassium and phosphorous.
+Feed them fresh or frozen to give your canine great sources of thiamin, potassium, and phosphorous.
 Avoid canned peas which are often full of sodium.

-Although it is not very nutrient dense, cooked rice is a bland food that you can safely feed your dog when he has a sensitive stomach or diarrhea.
-Of course, it is also important to check with your vet if your dog has either symptom to make sure it is not a sign of something else that might need medical attention.
+Although it is not very nutrient dense, cooked rice is a bland food you can safely feed your dog when they have a sensitive stomach or diarrhea.
+Of course, it is important to check with your vet if your dog has either symptom to make sure it is not a sign of something else that might need medical attention.